For an explanation of the application process, first see Becoming a Participant.

 Conversely, as an unfortunate consequence of the format, The Experiment is unable to offer work-trade opportunities–i.e. volunteering in exchange for a discount–as each week requires the complete set of thirty fully-paying participants to operate.

 If interested, please complete the prospective support staff survey.
-Note that support staff are not usually determined until sometime in November or December (after enrollment has been determined).
+Note that support staff are not usually determined until sometime in December or possibly January (after enrollment has been mostly finalized).

 Actually, The Experiment is now formally accepting inquiries into the possibility of expanding to additional dances as well as entirely different (non-dance) hobbies/activities/interests.
 For details and how you can help, see the formal announcement.